kymb0/kymb0.github.io/_posts/2025-05-11-ai-ml-draft.md

 Sum of squared errors = 4 + 4 + 4 + 1 = **13**

-OLS tries to tune the model (adjust m and c) to make this total error **as small as possible**.
+OLS tries to tune the model, by adjusting the coefficient and intercept calues, to make this total error **as small as possible**.
 ```

-## How Can we us this to help Sam and Dean
+## How Can we us this to help Sam and Dean??

-Think of it like Bobby's field log — a single source of truth containing multiple data points surrounding previous sightings and engagements.
+Think of the input data like Bobby's field log — a single source of truth containing multiple data points surrounding previous sightings.
 We've taught a machine to take those inputs and estimate how severe the threat is.
 Bobby spends countless hours researching and studying and is all work no play (IF YOU KNOW WHAT I MEAN), and thus, has decided to join the 21st Century and embrace technology.

 ![BobbyResearch](/assets/images/ai_ml_1/bobby_research.png)